-How Past FTAs Have Benefitted Arizona The United States currently has free trade agreements in force with 20 countries, which account for \$12.4 billion (59 percent) of Arizona's exports in 2014.
-During the past 10 years (2005-2014), exports from Arizona to these markets grew by 61 percent, with NAFTA, Korea, Israel, Australia, and Chile showing the largest dollar growth during this period.
+How Past FTAs Have Benefitted New Hampshire The United States currently has free trade agreements in force with 20 countries, which accounted for \$1.6 billion (36 percent) of New Hampshire's exports in 2014.
+During the past 10 years (2005-2014), exports from New Hampshire to these markets grew by 66 percent, with NAFTA, Colombia, CAFTA-DR, Singapore, and Australia showing the largest dollar growth during this period.
 In Their Own Words: T-TIP Comments Telecommunications Industry Association (TIA) "We see significant potential for a TTIP to increase transatlantic trade of telecommunications goods and services.
-As the two largest telecommunications markets in the world, the benefits of a comprehensive agreement will likely have a significant commercial benefit to the United States and Europe.
+As the two largest telecommunications markets in the world, the benefits of a comprehensive agreement will likely have a significant commercial benefit to the United States and Europe."
+The Consumer Electronics Association ""The TTIP has the potential to significantly promote and enhance trade in the important consumer electronics industry sector to the benefit of businesses and consumers in the United States and Europe."
 National Electrical Manufacturers Association (NEMA) "Our member companies manufacture a diverse set of products including power transmission and distribution equipment, lighting systems, factory automation and control systems, and medical diagnostic imaging systems.
-Saving time and money not having to pay import duties could provide for notable efficiencies and reprogramming of company resources into more productive activities."
-The American Farm Bureau Federation ""The American Farm Bureau Federation, a U.S. general farm organization, supports efforts to increase agricultural trade flows and remove several major impediments to this flow that currently exist between the United States and the European Union."
-For more information, please see www.trade.gov/fta.
+Saving time and money not having to pay import duties could provide for notable efficiencies and re-programing of company resources into more productive activities."